Jochen0x90h/BomTool/README.md

 # BOM Tool

-Tool for generating BOM and CPL files from .kicad_pcb files
+Tool for generating BOM and CPL files from KiCad PCB (.kicad_pcb) files

 ## Features
 * Support for KiCad 8